 Bangkok Food Tour

-Over 3.5 hours, this small-group walking food tour will introduce you to around 15 different Thai dishes and drinks at eight different venues, including food stalls, restaurants, and markets.
+Over 3.5 hours, this small-group walking food tour will introduce you to around 15 Thai dishes and drinks at eight venues, including food stalls, restaurants, and markets.
 Try fruits, teas, noodles, desserts, and more.
 Past guests rate this tour very highly.

 Thai Cooking Class & Market Visit